Save Money by Increasing Attic Insulation in Roanoke

 Closed-cell foam supplies the most insulation.
 It also offers an extensive barrier against air, vapor and water.

-Open-cell foam spreads when applied, filling cracks and other spaces that are hard to get to.
-It’s best for blocking air but isn’t completely waterproof.
+Open-cell foam spreads when applied, plugging cracks and other spaces that are hard to get to.
+It’s best for stopping air but isn’t fully waterproof.

 Both types of spray foam insulation may even help absorb noise.